-Between marathon shopping trips, family get-togethers and office parties, drowsy driving is a big problem this time of year.
+Between marathon shopping trips, family gatherings, and office parties, drowsy driving is a big problem this time of year.

-According to the Centers for Disease Control and Prevention, drowsy driving is implicated in approximately 16 percent of fatal crashes and approximately 13 percent of crashes requiring hospitalization (and these statistics are believed to be an underestimate of the problem).
-One survey revealed that 28 percent of those surveyed acknowledged falling asleep behind the wheel in the past year; other surveys found even higher numbers.
+A study of investigations done by the National Transportation Safety Board found that fatigue was a factor in 40% of highway crashes.
+Meanwhile, according to the Centers for Disease Control and Prevention, drowsy driving is implicated in approximately 16 percent of fatal crashes and approximately 13 percent of crashes requiring hospitalization (and these statistics are believed to be an underestimate of the problem).

 The National Sleep Foundation has identified warning signs for drowsy driving, which include: